awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaseline.md

 **Usage**: Optional\.

 You can define patching preferences at runtime using the `BaselineOverride` parameter\.
 This baseline override is maintained as a JSON object in an Amazon S3 bucket\.
-It ensures patching operations use the provided baselines that match the host operating system instead of applying the rules from the default patch baseline computed based on default patch baseline or patch groups\.
+It ensures patching operations use the provided baselines that match the host operating system instead of applying the rules from the default patch baseline

 For more information about how to use the `BaselineOverride` parameter, see [Using the BaselineOverride parameter](patch-manager-about-baselineoverride.md)\.